Our people are our greatest asset and key to our future success.

 How does T-Ports select its harvest casuals?

-The final selection of harvest casuals is based upon several factors including the grain season, experience, and commencement date, ability to attend training, ability to secure own accommodation, preferred site and preferred position.
+The final selection of harvest casuals is based on several factors including the grain season, experience, commencement date, ability to attend training, ability to secure own accommodation, documentary proof of the right to work in Australia, preferred site, and preferred position.

 What are the hours of work like?